aws/aws-dynamodb-encryption-python/README.rst

 Amazon DynamoDB Encryption Client for Python
 ############################################

-The `Amazon DynamoDB Encryption Client for Python`_ provides client-side encryption of DynamoDB items to help you to protect your table data before you send it to Amazon DynamoDB.
+The `Amazon DynamoDB Encryption Client for Python`_ provides client-side encryption of `Amazon DynamoDB`_ items to help you to protect your table data before you send it to DynamoDB.
 It provides an implementation of the `Amazon DynamoDB Encryption Client`_ that is fully compatible with the `Amazon DynamoDB Encryption Client for Java`_.

 You can find the latest Python documentation at `Read the Docs`_ and you can find the latest full documents in our `primary documents`_.